OperaGraecaAdnotata/OGA/README.md

 * [First1KGreek (release 1.1.11352615003)](https://github.com/OpenGreekAndLatin/First1KGreek/releases/tag/1.1.11352615003)
 * [PatristicTextArchive (release 1.1.11363682704)](https://github.com/PatristicTextArchive/pta_data/releases/tag/1.1.11363682704)

+In general, OGA contains one edition for each work, with 90 exceptions documented in `urn_cts/texts/duplicates_tlg_pta.xml`.
+The list of all texts included in OGA is in `urn_cts/texts/urn_cts.xml`.

 Because of the corpus large size, the actual corpus data and its documentation are made available on Zenodo at

 * https://doi.org/10.5281/zenodo.8158675

-The data can be queried (also) through the Annis search tool at:
+The data can be queried (also) through the ANNIS 4 search tool at:

 * https://annis.varro.informatik.uni-leipzig.de/oga020

 To know more about how to query the corpus with Annis, see the documentation in the folder `query`, where examples can be found.

+ANNIS can also be easily run on a desktop computer: consider to use the desktop version with the data (~21G) made available in Zenodo.

 An overview of the corpus can be read on the accompanying website at